Classical-quantum gravity as quantum gravity in disguise: Acknowledgments

 \section{Acknowledgments}

-MH is supported by Grant-in-Aid for Scientific Research (Grant No.\ 21H05188, No.\ 21H05182, and No.\ JP19K03838) from the Ministry of Education, Culture, Sports, Science, and Technology (MEXT), Japan.
-SM is supported by the Quantum Gravity Unit of the Okinawa Institute of Science and Technology (OIST).
-DRT thanks the Perimeter Institute for Theoretical Physics for hospitality and Barbara \v{S}oda and Viqar Husain for discussions.
-We thank Cesare Tronci for critical comments and useful suggestions.
+MH is supported by Grant-in-Aid for Scientific Research (Grant Nos.\ 21H05188, 21H05182, and JP19K03838) from the Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan.\ SM is supported by the Czech Science Foundation through the Junior Star grant 25-17250M and the Quantum Gravity Unit of the Okinawa Institute of Science and Technology (OIST).
+DRT thanks the Perimeter Institute for Theoretical Physics for hospitality, and Barbara \v{S}oda and Viqar Husain for discussions.
+We thank Isaac Layton, Jonathan Oppenheim, and Cesare Tronci for critical comments and useful suggestions.
+Finally, we thank Samuel Blitz (``Dr.\ Blitz'') for featuring this work in his \href{https://www.youtube.com/watch?v=2mq6KgKvl1I}{Peer Review series on YouTube} and pointing out several typographical errors.